-Stuart Forster takes a look inside the Berlin Museum of Photography and Helmut Newton Foundation.
+Stuart Forster heads to Germany’s capital city to look inside the Berlin Museum of Photography, known as the Museum für Fotografie in German, and visit the Helmut Newton Foundation.

 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-The museum exhibits work by two organisations, the Helmut Newton Foundation, over the first two floors, and the Art Library’s Photographic Collection, on the second floor.
+The museum exhibits work by two organisations.
+Over the first two floors, you view exhibits by the Helmut Newton Foundation.
+The Art Library’s Photographic Collection is on the second floor.

 Helmut Newton’s early years